-The following four properties are available for use in a --DERBY-PROPERTIES clause: constraint index it can be specified only on base tables; it cannot be specified on views or derived tables.
+The following four properties are available for use in a --DERBY-PROPERTIES clause:

+constraint

 To force the use of the index that enforces a primary key, a foreign key, or unique constraint, use the constraint property and specify the unqualified name of the constraint.
-The constraint property can be used only within a TableExpression, and it can be specified only on base tables; it cannot be specified on views or derived tables.
+The constraint property can be used only within a tableExpression, and it can be specified only on base tables; it cannot be specified on views or derived tables.